Healthcare Recruiting Strategies to Address Talent Shortages, Employee Turnover, and a Competitive Job Market

 Clinical healthcare workers are the backbone of any healthcare organization, directly contributing to patient care and outcomes.
 Despite their importance, the industry has struggled with employee retention and a shortage of qualified candidates, making the healthcare recruiter’s job all the more challenging.

-With nearly 80% of all clinical healthcare employees open to new job opportunities and 30.6% actively looking for another job, it’s clear that healthcare recruiters must focus on maintaining employee satisfaction and engagement.
+With 83% of all clinical healthcare employees open to new job opportunities and 26% actively looking for another job, it’s clear that healthcare recruiters must focus finding candidates who are engaged and committed to the mission of the healthcare organization for the long-term.

 Non-Clinical Healthcare Recruiting

-Administrators, support personnel, and non-patient facing healthcare practitioners are equally important in ensuring the smooth functioning of daily operations.
-Even so, non-clinical staff members face their own challenges, with 88% of these employees open to new jobs and 38.5% actively seeking other opportunities.
+The administrative and support personnel of healthcare organizations are equally important in ensuring the smooth functioning of daily operations.
+Even so, non-clinical staff members face their own challenges, with 77% of these employees open to new jobs and 35% actively seeking other opportunities.

-For recruiters, it’s crucial to find non-clinical healthcare candidates who are well-suited for such roles, while also addressing employee concerns and desires for greater flexibility and remote work options.
+In non-clinical healthcare recruitment strategies, it is essential for recruiters to identify candidates who are well-suited for such roles, while also addressing employee concerns and desires for greater flexibility and remote work options.

 The Cost of High Turnover

-The healthcare industry, especially post-COVID-19, is known for its high turnover rates, with nearly 1 in 3 clinical healthcare workers (30.6%) and almost 4 in 10 non-clinical healthcare workers (38.5%) actively looking for another job.
+The healthcare industry, especially post-pandemic, is known for its high turnover rates, with nearly 1 in 3 clinical healthcare workers and 4 in 10 nonclinical healthcare workers actively looking for another job.

 This high turnover, combined with the stress and burnout associated with many healthcare roles, presents a continuous challenge for healthcare recruiters.
 High turnover can have several repercussions, such as increased labor costs, decreased morale, and compromised patient care.